News & Events

 Hunger Action Month

-- Go Orange for Hunger: Orange is the color of hunger (the first food stamps were orange).
-On September 5th, wear orange to show your support and raise awareness.
+- Hunger Action Day: Orange is the color of hunger (the first food stamps were orange).
+On Sept.
+14, wear orange to show your support and raise awareness.

-- Festival of Food: The 10th annual tasting event is September 16th from 6-9pm atthe Rochester Public Market.
-More than 100 restaurants, wineries and breweries will offer samples of the best food and drink from the Rochester/Finger Lakes region.
-Proceeds benefit Foodlink.
-Buy your tickets now.
+- Festival of Food: Our annual fundraiser is Sept.
+18. More than 100 restaurants, wineries and breweries will offer samples of the best food and drink from the Rochester/Finger Lakes region.
+Proceeds benefit Foodlink. | Purchase tickets

 Hunger Action Month is about action.
 Donate.
 Volunteer.
 Advocate.
 Do what you can to help end hunger is this community.